fifth-postulate/parser-combinators/articles/java-magazine/parser-combinators.md

 On the interface of systems data often gets transformed from one form to the other.
 With the ubiquitous data-format JSON this is often unnoticed.
 One just includes a library and maybe set some annotations are done.

-Not always you are as lucky.
+You're not always that lucky.
 Sometimes it is necessary to handle data in an unconventional, or ad-hoc, format.
-Without the crutch of a library to rely on developers need to express in code how to transform one kind of data into an in memory representation of the model the data represents.
-This is called parsing and it is an important tool in a developers toolbox.
+Without the crutch of a library to rely on developers need to express in code how to transform one kind of data into an in-memory representation of the model the data represents.
+This is called parsing and it is an important tool in a developer's toolbox.
 However, developers often use sub-par mimicries of actual parsers that barely do the job.

-In this play we will remedy that and introduce the reader to the idea of **parser combinators**.
+In this play, we will remedy that and introduce the reader to the idea of **parser combinators**.
 It is best performed in an open office plan to help the germination and spread of the ideas presented here.

 ## Act one: a parser
 *where our protagonists meet each other behind the keyboard*